geethaguhan/Payconstruct/README.md

 </code>
 </pre>
  <div>
-#To get transaction list by coustmer id use below link  and use get method.
+#To get transaction list by coustmer id use below api and use get method.
 <br/>
 <a href="http://localhost:2000/transaction/1" rel="nofollow">http://localhost:2000/transaction/1</a>
 </br>

-#To transper amount to another coustomer use below link
+#To transper amount to another coustomer use below api and use post method
 <br/>
 Use below json input on body and use post method
 <br/>